byhbt/laravel-docker/readme.md

 ## Laravel Docker
-- using docker 3.3 syntax
+- Docker compose 3.3 syntax
 - Adminer supported.

 ## How to use